-Basis for Recommendation of Supervisor Kim's Newly Proposed Amendments:
+Recommendations for Supervisor Kim's Proposed Amendments:

 The Commission has recently taken two actions: first in November 2010 and later in 2011 to affirm that institutions seeking to establish Student Housing should build new housing and should not convert existing housing.
-For this reason, the Department maintains that conversion of existing housing stock should generally be prohibited.
+For this reason, the Department maintains that conversion of existing housing stock should generally be prohibited for at least six months while the City and stakeholders further consider the issue.
 It is our understanding that the Supervisor's primary concern is blighted SRO buildings in the Tenderloin, therefore the Department struggled with a circumstance whereby some limited conversions could be allowed.
+The City does not allow the conversion of Residential Hotel units into Tourist Hotel units to address blight and it should not allow the conversion of Residential Hotel units into Student Housing to address blight.